4meta5/gsa/README.md

 prefs(z,[c,b,a]).
 ```

-The output for the query writes all relevant proposal information as it happens.
+The output for the query writes the relevant proposal information:
 ```
 ?- gsa(app,R).
 --------------------------------------